 Now the Fabergé Chamber in the Amalienborg Museum is open

-On 8 February 2020, we drew aside the velvet curtain to reveal the new, permanent treasury at The Amalienborg Museum.
+Visit our new, permanent treasury at The Amalienborg Museum!
 On display is Russian jewellery from the period 1860-1917, with a focus on the close ties between the Danish and Russian monarchies.
 A selection of the Danish Crown Jewels is also exhibited.

 In the profound darkness of the treasury, the fine and delicate glimmer of objects decorated with precious stones will catch your eye.
 The undisputed main attraction is Peter Carl Fabergé.
 Among the great jewellers of his time, the Russian Fabergé enjoyed special status — not least because of the famous Easter eggs his company produced for the Russian Imperial House.
 Fabergé’s jewellery and goldsmith work is impressively wide-ranging.
 As well as the virtuoso technique, his works are characterised by an exceptional wealth of imagination, which enchanted the House of Romanov — and still enchants us to this day.